 As a legal yet tabooed product, marijuana comes with its marketing challenges.
 But first off, get your business listed on all social media platforms that you know your customers frequent.
 Cannabis has a market consisting of users from all age groups, so bear that in mind.

 Get your word out through Instagram and Twitter.
 You’re likely to reach middle-aged to older people on Facebook.
 Tik Tok is another excellent platform to reach your younger audiences these days.

-Ergo, getting organic traffic through smart SEO practices.
+Ergo, getting organic traffic through intelligent SEO practices.
 Gearing your website and content as highly SEO optimized will help you increase your online footfall.
-The stigma around cannabis mostly arises from misinformation; making your marketing content educational and informative may help you disperse the unawareness, building credibility for your brand.
+The stigma around cannabis primarily arises from misinformation; making your marketing content educational and informative may help you disperse the unawareness, building credibility for your brand.

 Building your online cannabis delivery app

 The presentation and efficiency of your app will speak for your business.
 It is particularly essential as you will want to nurture a positive brand perception in your customers.
 You will need a user-end app, vendor app, and an admin dashboard to manage your sales.

 An efficient customer app should have the following features: